ovh/docs/pages/platform/kubernetes-k8s/creating-a-cluster/guide.en-gb.md

 ![Choose a private network for this cluster](images/creating-a-cluster-04.png){.thumbnail}

 Now you can configure the default node pool.
-A node pool is a groups of nodes sharing the same configuration, allowing you a lot of flexibility in your cluster management.
+A node pool is a group of nodes sharing the same configuration, allowing you a lot of flexibility in your cluster management.

 > [!primary]
 > You can go to the [Managing node pools](../managing-nodes/) section to have more information on node pools.